On the Steiner tree connecting a fractal set: Introduction

 However the problem is important for the more general setting of possibly infinite sets $C$.
 Moreover finding explicit solutions for an infinite $C$ may shed light on the solutions to finite sets with an arbitrarily large number of points.
-One natural question that has arosen in this context is whether there exists a planar irreducible Steiner tree $S$ connecting an uncountable and possibly fractal set of points $C$ (we say that $S$ is irreducible if $S\setminus C$ is connected).
-A very similar question, that of existence of irreducible Steiner sets with the topology of a binary tree for a finite set of points $C$ with arbitrarily large number of points, has been answered positively by Ivanov and Tuzhilin \cite{IvaTuz94} by means of an abstract construction.
-Further an explicit construction of such a tree has been constructed in \cite{PaoSteTep15}.
-Namely, the set $C$ consists of a \emph{root} $H$ and uncountably many points (\emph{leaves}) which together give a totally disconnected perfect set (i.e.\ every connected component is a point, but the points are not isolated).
+One natural question that has arosen in this context is whether there exists a planar indecomposable Steiner tree $S$ connecting an uncountable and possibly fractal set of points $C$ (we say that $S$ is \emph{indecomposable} if $S\setminus C$ is connected).
+A very similar question, namely the existence of indecomposable Steiner sets with the topology of a binary tree for a finite set of points $C$ with arbitrarily large number of points, has been answered positively by Ivanov and Tuzhilin \cite{IvaTuz94} by means of an abstract construction which gives no information on the length of the branches of the tree.
+In this paper we provide a very natural construction of an infinite binary tree connecting a fractal set $C$ of positive Hausdorff dimension, which is the unique solution to the Steiner problem with datum $C$.
+Moreover the tree is universal in the sense that it contains, as a subtree, any finite or infinite Steiner tree of any given combinatorial structure (Theorem~\ref{th:universality}).

+The first explicit construction of an optimal Steiner tree connecting an uncountable set of vertices, has been developed in \cite{PaoSteTep15}, were the set $C$ consists of a \emph{root} $O$ and uncountably many points (\emph{leaves}) which together give a totally disconnected perfect set (i.e.\ every connected component is a point, but the points are not isolated).
 No segment of $S$ touches the leaves, while every leaf is an accumulation point of segments of $S$.
-The infinite tree $S$ is composed by a \emph{trunk} of some length $\ell$ which splits at angles of 120 degrees into two branches of length $\lambda_1 \ell$ both of which split further at the same angles into two branches of length $\lambda_1\lambda_2\ell$ and so on (see Figure~\ref{fig:tree}).
+The infinite tree $S$ is composed by a \emph{trunk} of some length $\ell$ which splits at angles of 120 degrees into two branches of length $\lambda_1 \ell$ both of which split further at the same angles into two branches of length $\lambda_1\lambda_2\ell$ and so on (see Figure~\ref{fig:tree} right side, where the case $\lambda_k=\lambda$ is depicted).